Golden orb weaving spider fact sheet | Field of Mars EEC

 This fact sheet focuses on Trichonephila plumipes, the species commonly seen around Sydney.
 Some Australian references and older image files use its older scientific name, Nephila plumipes.

+Females are much larger than males and are the golden orb weaving spiders most often noticed in large webs.
 Golden orb weaving spiders may look large, but they are not aggressive.
 They should still be observed carefully and left alone.

-Fast facts – Golden orb weaving
+Fast facts – Golden orb weaving spiders

-Scientific name – Trichonephila plumipes.
-Older references may use Nephila plumipes.
+Scientific name – Trichonephila plumipes

 Size – Females can have a body length of about 2–4 cm.
 Males are much smaller and can be about 5–6 mm long.